Symphony No. 5 (Sibelius): Instrumentation

+The original version of the symphony included a part for bass clarinet.

 Structure

 This symphony is unusual in its structure:

 Of Sibelius's multi-movement symphonies, this is the only one where every movement is in a major key.

 The symphony's form is symmetrical when it comes to tempo: the first movement starts slow but ends with the fast scherzo.
 The second movement is neither slow nor fast; it forms a calm intermezzo.
 Then the third movement begins fast but ends slowly.
 The duration is approximately 32 minutes.

 First movement

 Sibelius originally intended this to be two separate movements, but linked the slower introduction with the faster, waltz-like "scherzo" section to create a single form.
 The movement opens with a "horn call", containing much of the musical material of the work.